otrebski/fp-reading-club/README.md

 This page is for scheduling FP reading club meetings and topics.

+## Next meetings
+On next meetings we are going to cover following topics:
+  - Property base testing - workshop
+  - Cats Validated - workshop
+  - Validated - code review
+  - Functional frontend
+  - IO[A]

+**These topics we will start in May.
+Specific dates will be decided later**

 ## Our schedule

 | Date        |  Topic                        | Link                                                                             |